-William H. McRaven is a retired four-star admiral and former chancellor of the University of Texas (UT) system.
-During his time in the U.S. Navy, he commanded special operations forces at every level, eventually taking charge of the U.S. Special Operations Command.
-Admiral McRaven’s career included combat during Desert Storm and both the Iraq and Afghanistan wars.
-He commanded the troops that captured Saddam Hussein and rescued Captain Richard Phillips.
-Admiral McRaven is also credited with developing the plan for and leading the mission that killed Osama bin Laden in 2011.
+William H. McRaven is professor of national security at the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin.
+He is a retired four-star admiral in the U.S. Navy, where he commanded special operations forces at every level and was in charge of the U.S. Special Operations Command.
+Admiral McRaven’s career included combat during Desert Storm and the wars in Afghanistan and Iraq.
 He is a recognized national authority on U.S. foreign policy and has advised Presidents George W. Bush and Barack Obama and other U.S. leaders on defense issues.

-As the chancellor of the UT system, Admiral McRaven led one of the nation’s largest and most respected systems of higher education.
-As the CEO of the UT system, he oversaw fourteen institutions that educated 220,000 students and employed 20,000 faculty members and more than 80,000 health-care professionals, researchers, and staff.
+As the chancellor of the UT system, a position he held after retiring from the Navy, Admiral McRaven led one of the nation’s largest and most respected systems of higher education.
+He oversaw fourteen institutions that educated 220,000 students and employed 20,000 faculty members and more than 80,000 health-care professionals, researchers, and staff.